-NOTE: Use the space given below for your answers.
-Use separate sheet if space is not sufficient.
-1. Conservatism is a political doctrine that emphasizes the value of traditional institutions and practices.
-Comment.
-Edmund Burke is often considered the father of Conservatism.
-Elaborate.
-2. 3.
-Briefly state the value or ideologies supported by American conservatives.
-4. For the conservative, government is limited.
+Drie. fly state the value or ideologies supported by American conservation For the conservative, government is limited.
 Expand.
-For Conservatives, the great ends are more than economic and more than political.
-5. What are they?
+Conservatives, the great ends are more than economic and more ical.
+What are they ?

-2.4.4 CONSERVATISM: MICHAEL OAKESHOTT
+3.2.4 CONSERVATISM: MICHAEL OAKESHOTT

 Robert Schuettinger in The Individualist (1963), refers to Oakeshott as a disciple of Burke, who knows that most social issues are moral and not susceptible of solution at the hands of the new breed of social engineers.
 For Oakeshott, conservatism is not a credo, a body of principles, or an ideology.
 It is disposition to enjoy what is available rather than to look for something else.